awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 When an Auto Scaling group launches or terminates an instance due to a simple scaling policy, a [cooldown](Cooldown.md) takes effect\.
 The cooldown period helps ensure that the Auto Scaling group does not launch or terminate more instances than needed\.

 Consider an Auto Scaling group with a lifecycle hook that supports a custom action at instance launch\.
 When the application experiences an increase in demand, the group launches instances to add capacity\.
 Because there is a lifecycle hook, the instance is put into the `Pending:Wait` state, which means that it is not available to handle traffic yet\.
 When the instance enters the wait state, scaling actions due to simple scaling policies are suspended\.
-When the instance enter the `InService` state, the cooldown period starts\.
+When the instance enters the `InService` state, the cooldown period starts\.
 When the cooldown period expires, any suspended scaling actions resume\.

 ### Health Check Grace Period<a name="lifecycle-hook-health-check-grace-period"></a>